QuantumKitHub/MPSKit.jl/docs/src/man/intro.md

 # Basics

 ## TensorMap
-MPSKit works on "TensorMap" objects defined in (TensorKit.jl)[https://github.com/Jutho/TensorKit.jl].
+MPSKit works on "TensorMap" objects defined in TensorKit.jl.
 These abstract objects can represent not only plain arrays but also symmetric tensors.
 A TensorMap is a linear map from its domain to its codomain.

 Initializing a TensorMap can be done using
 ```julia